Identification of Child Penalties: Empirical Context and Identification Setup

-\iparagraph{1.2.2.
-Sample Definitions} I make the following restrictions on the main sample.
-First, the analysis focuses on non-Haredi Jews; individuals identified as Arab or Ultra-Orthodox (Haredi) Jews are excluded, due to systematically different fertility and labor market trajectories \parencite{yakin2021,gould2024child}.
-I further restrict the sample to individuals born between 1975 and 1990.
-Older cohorts are observed only at advanced ages, while younger cohorts are only partially observed through their late twenties.
-When adding controls, we limit to birth cohorts 1980 and older, reflecting data availability for education variables.
+\paragraph{Sample Definitions.} I make the following restrictions on the main sample.
+First, individuals identified as Arab or Ultra-Orthodox (Haredi) Jews are excluded, due to systematically different fertility and labor market trajectories \citep{yakin2021,gould2024child}.
+I restrict the sample to individuals born between 1975 and 1990 due to limitations in time coverage of the earnings data.
+Furthermore, I drop individual-year observations where the individual is less than 20 years old, corresponding to the typical entry into the labor market after high school completion and mandatory army service.
+Additionally, I omit individual-year where individuals are reported as dead by the Civil Registry.